University of North Florida, B.S. communications, photography

 University of Virginia, M.Ed. reading education

-Megan joined the School in 2013 and has come to love the Chapel Buddies program that allows her fourth grade students to take on the roles of mentors to their Kindergarten buddies.
+Megan joined the School in 2013 and has come to love the Chapel Buddies program that allows fourth grade students to take on the roles of mentors to Kindergarten buddies.
 She believes it creates a special bond between students that continues to grow during their time at the School as they play, create, and build together.
 In addition to coaching swimming and Girls on the Run at the School, Megan has served as the Charlottesville 5K Coordinator for Girls on the Run and coached with the Jefferson Swim League.